nathancharlesjones/Python-Build-System-Example/README.md

 ---
 **NOTE**

 The filepaths used in these Python files are only really set up for a Unix system.
-If you're trying to build a project with this script on Windows, you'll need to use Docker, or rewrite the parts of the files that use Unix-specific conventions, such as for filepaths or for shell commands like `rm`.
+If you're trying to build a project with this script on Windows, you'll need to use Docker/WSL, or rewrite the parts of the files that use Unix-specific conventions, such as for filepaths or for shell commands like `rm`.

 ---